crate/crate-python/docs/by-example/connection.rst

 This documentation section outlines different attributes, methods, and behaviors of the ``crate.client.connection.Connection`` object.

+To improve focus and reduce boilerplate, the example code uses both ``ClientMocked``.
+It is required for demonstration purposes, so the example does not need a real database connection.

 .. rubric:: Table of Contents

 .. contents::